jfrog/artifactory-user-plugins/cleanDockerImages/README.md

 How to run the Plugin?

+Uncomment the lines 84 and 210 to actually delete the images.

 This is a REST executable user plugin.
 This plugin can be called using the below sample URL:

 http://<artifactory domain>:<artifactory port>/artifactory/api/plugins/execute/cleanDockerImages